 A good rule of thumb when planning for emergencies is that a person is only as good as their tools.
 Good, quality tools are a sound investment and can last a lifetime if they are properly cared for.
 As well, they can be the very thing that helps us evacuate safely, protect ourselves and aid in rescue efforts.
 When purchasing hardware items, take time to read online product and customer reviews before you make an investment.
-Many of these items are low cost and can easy be purchased at hardware times or even on Amazon.
+Many of these items are low cost and can easy be purchased at hardware times or even on Amazon